Lingualizr/Lingualizr/readme.md

 "string".Pluralize(inputIsKnownToBeSingular: false) => "strings"
 ```

-The overload of `Pluralize` with `plurality` argument is obsolete and was removed in version 2.0.

 #### <a id="singularize">Singularize</a>
 `Singularize` singularizes the provided input while taking irregular and uncountable words into consideration: